AjeaSmith/leonids/content/blog/2021-10-16-hello-world.md

 I read prior that it is a good idea to make use of the **Error** object in node when creating errors so you can get helpful error info from the stack trace.
 Also, with the help of the **Error** object, I could also set the status code to whatever is appropriate.
 In the end, I would throw these custom errors when needed. (also called "exceptions").

-How it would look then thrown
+How it would look thrown

 ```javascript
 // When a profile is not found, I throw my custom error(exception) message